Magnets

 We recommend using 1” ceramic (ferrite) magnets — these are safe, inexpensive, and easy to install.
 The magnets we recommend have a “dimple” on one side to denote N/S polarity.

-• Type: Grade 5 Ceramic / Ferrite Magnet (not neodymium)
+• Type: Grade 5 Ceramic / Ferrite Magnet (NOT neodymium)

 • Size: 1” (25.4mm) diameter × 4mm thick